sakibahmed872/Wise-Rate-Notifier/README.md

 ### This script will show the real exchange rate that are using by [Wise](https://www.wise.com)
 ---

-This script will also notifiy in the system when the rate is higher than the thresold rate.
+This script will also notifiy in the system when the rate is higher than the threshold rate.

 ## Requirment
 ---